 Jen Hadac: I am actually also a military spouse, so I know firsthand how difficult it can be.

 Tanya Ott: Again, Jen Hadac … the Navy aviation warfare systems operator turned recruiter who we heard at the top of the show.

 Jen Hadac: And it’s not because military spouses are unemployable.
 Military spouses have some of the highest education rates.
 The challenge they face is [that] military service members get that call and [then] they’re moving constantly.
 So, every two to five years, they have to pick up and start their career again.
 It’s a real transition or a real challenge for military spouses to have to start over, over and over and over again.

-Tanya Ott: There are programs to help—from the military, not-for-profit groups, [and] community organizations.
+Tanya Ott: There are programmes to help—from the military, not-for-profit groups, [and] community organisations.
 But the demand for help can be overwhelming.
 About 200,000 people leave military service every year.4 In the quest for civilian employment, civilian employers need to step up.

-Many are doing just that, with specialized recruiting, transition programs, and more.
+Many are doing just that, with specialised recruiting, transition programmes and more.
 One example—Wells Fargo.

 Nate Herman: Hey.
 I’m Nate Herman.
 I’m the chief control management executive for Wells Fargo.
 I recently retired last year from the Marine Corps after 20 years of service, eight of those active duty and the rest spent across a series of reserve activities—and [I] have been with the firm about two years now.